alexfernandez/alexfernandez.github.io/2024/on-tooling.md

 Floorman tells us the great pleasure with which Homer speaks in the _Iliad_ about how various objects are made.
 There is great pleasure in nicely made tools.
-We can still get that feeling with a nicely machined computer, and YouTube is rife with videos about people building stuff.
+We can still get that feeling with a nicely machined computer, and YouTube is rife with videos about people building stuff which are oddly satisfying.

 Some people tend to think that good professionals do their best even with crappy tools.
 Sure, just like in the [awesome scene](https://www.youtube.com/watch?v=3Kl0UBS4ZaM)